 Why you absolutely shouldn’t send your press release over the weekend

-It’s true that the traditional structure of the work week has changed.
-With many journalists working remotely, the divide between the work week and the weekend is getting less distinct.
-Be that as it may, most journalists still have competing priorities to deal with over the weekend.
+The traditional structure of the workweek has changed.
+With many journalists working remotely, the difference between the work week and the weekend is getting less distinct.
+Be that as it may, most journalists still have competing priorities over the weekend.
 This is especially the case for journalists who have families.

 Okay, so what is the best time to send a press release during the week?

-Unfortunately, the answer to this question isn’t simple because there is no one time that will work in all cases.
-In order to answer this question properly, let’s go through each of the three days left one by one.
+Unfortunately, the answer to this question isn’t simple because no one time will work in all cases.
+To answer this question properly, let’s go through each of the three days left:

 -